ILIAS-eLearning/ilias/docs/configuration/install.md

 <a name="major-upgrade"></a>
 ## Major Upgrade

-To apply a major update (e.g. v9.13 to v10.1) please check that your OS has the [proper dependency versions](#upgrading-dependencies) installed.
-If everything is fine change your default skin to Delos and apply this change at least to your root user.
+To apply a major upgrade (e.g. v9.13 to v10.1) please check that your OS has the [proper dependency versions](#upgrading-dependencies) installed.
+If everything is fine, change your default skin to Delos and apply this change at least to your root user.
 Otherwise ILIAS might become unusable due to changes in the layout templates.
 Then execute the following commands in your ILIAS basepath (e.g. `/var/www/ilias`).